-Whilst you're still mulling over your options, the Orchard Wharfe freestanding bathcould really provide the centrepiece for this look.
+Whilst you're still mulling over your options, a freestanding bath could really provide the centrepiece for this look.
 After all, there really is nothing better than wallowing in a nice hot bath when the temperature outside is in single figures!
 If this is the route you’re going down, opt for something clean and contemporary.

-If a shower is more your thing, choose a space-saving quadrant design, like the Orchard 6mm sliding quadrant shower enclosure (pictured below).
+If a shower is more your thing, choose a space-saving quadrant design.
 One crucial thing I did with my room set, is to replace the traditional type of tiling on the inside of your shower enclosure for wood effect tiles or shower panels.
 This carries on the theme and provides a wall to floor “wood” surface, whilst still offering the same protection from water ingress.

 It's during these winter months that your bathroom heating comes into the sharpest of sharp focus.
 It is absolutely vital to your overall design.
 At the end of the day, if your bathroom feels cold, you’re simply not going to want to spend time in it.

 Whilst we've incorporated a roaring log fire into our bathroom room set, it's highly unlikely you'll be able to do the same!
-However, there are plenty of other great options available, like the Eden round heated towel rail below.
+However, there are plenty of other great options available.

 Depending on the position of your bathroom in your home, it may require a more powerful radiator or heated towel rail.
 This may be because the bathroom contains more than one external wall or only has a single glazed window.

 Handy hint: Find out how to calculate the right BTU output for your bathroom heating.